 Many J-PAL initiatives, including JOI Brazil, use an online portal for all application submissions, proposal reviews, invoice submission, and grantee reporting.
 Please verify your eligibility by thoroughly reading the initiative's RFP overview.
 Ineligible applicants will be notified during LOI reviews and will not be invited to submit proposals.

 Please note the following before beginning your application:

 - Our portal operates best when using the latest version of Google Chrome.
 We recommend using this browser when accessing our online portal.

 - If you already have an account but do not remember the password, please contact [email protected] for help retrieving or resetting your password.

 - If you do not have a J-PAL portal account and need one created, please complete this form and specify that you want an applicant account.
 Account creation normally takes no more than two business days; you will be asked to verify your email address and set a password.
 For further information and troubleshooting, please get in touch with [email protected].
 Your J-PAL portal account credentials will allow you to apply to or review for any J-PAL initiative.

 Once you have your J-PAL portal account setted-up:

-- The first step is filling the letter of interest (LOI) on our online portal before or by August 25, 2022.
+- The first step is filling the letter of interest (LOI) on our online portal whenever the next cycle opens in the first semester of 2023.
 The JOI Brazil team will notify you via the portal once we have reviewed your LOI and you are clear to begin including your proposal.